yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 7. `model_test`
 <!-- END GENERATED: built-in-command-manifest -->

-This gives deterministic help ordering and avoids any dependence on cross-translation-unit static initialization order.
+This gives deterministic CLI help ordering and avoids dependence on cross-translation-unit static initialization order.

+The project does not currently provide a self-registration API for commands.
 The built-in catalog is an internal registration mechanism, not an installed public C++ API.

 ### 3.3 Descriptor responsibilities

-Each built-in `CommandDescriptor` stores:
+Each internal `CommandDescriptor` stores:

 - the built-in `CommandId`
 - the command name
 - the user-facing description
-- the command factory returning `std::unique_ptr<CommandBase>`
 - `CommandSurface` metadata for shared option exposure
-- the Python binding name for the built-in command class exposed through `bindings/CoreBindings.cpp`
+- the Python binding class name for that built-in command

-In the current implementation, built-in descriptors are constructed through small catalog helper functions in `BuiltInCommandCatalog.cpp`.
-The descriptor keeps only the authoritative fields, and the command surface policy is interpreted directly from those fields:
+- the factory returning `std::unique_ptr<CommandBase>`

+The descriptor deliberately stores only authoritative metadata.
+In the current design:

-- database usage from whether `CommandSurface` includes `CommonOption::Database`
+- database usage is inferred from `CommandSurface`
+- output-folder support is inferred from `CommandSurface`
-- Python class naming from the descriptor's `python_binding_name`
+- Python class naming is read directly from `python_binding_name`

 Database usage is derived directly from whether `CommandSurface` includes `CommonOption::Database`.
 All built-in commands must provide a Python binding name in the built-in catalog.

-The project does not currently provide a self-registration API for commands.
-Built-in CLI behavior flows only through the built-in command catalog.
-The catalog declarations now live in `src/core/BuiltInCommandCatalogInternal.hpp` because they are consumed only by core wiring, bindings, and tests.

 ## 4. `CommandBase` Contract

 All built-in commands derive from `CommandBase`.
+In practice, every current built-in uses `CommandWithOptions<OptionsT, CommandId::...>` so the base class can provide the standard `GetOptions()` and `GetCommandId()` boilerplate.

-### 4.1 Required overrides
+### 4.1 Public command contract

 Every concrete command must provide:

 - `bool ExecuteImpl()`
 - `void RegisterCLIOptionsExtend(CLI::App * command)`
-- `const CommandOptions & GetOptions() const`
-- `CommandOptions & GetOptions()`
-- `CommandId GetCommandId() const`

-Optional lifecycle hooks are:
+Concrete commands usually also override:

 - `void ValidateOptions()`
 - `void ResetRuntimeState()`

+The public entry points shared by CLI and Python are:

+- `Execute()`
+- `PrepareForExecution()`
+- `HasValidationErrors()`
+- `GetValidationIssues()`
+- shared setters inherited from `CommandBase`
+- command-specific setters defined on each concrete command

-`CommandBase::Execute()` is the public non-virtual wrapper.
-It is the only supported execution entry point for CLI callbacks, direct C++ callers, and Python bindings.
+`Execute()` is the only supported execution entry point for CLI callbacks, direct C++ callers, and Python bindings.

 ### 4.2 Shared base state

-`CommandBase` already owns and manages:
+`CommandBase` owns and manages:

 - `DataObjectManager m_data_manager`
 - `std::vector<ValidationIssue> m_validation_issues`
-- the prepared-state flag `m_is_prepared_for_execution`
+- internal prepared-state tracking
 - base option fields inherited from `CommandOptions`

 Shared base options are: